If we have declined your case, we want to explain that it’s not without cause.

 Peter and the team have developed streamlined systems and implemented expensive technologies to give Kelso Lawyers the edge we need to compete with these powerful institutions.

-To keep Kelso Lawyers operating efficiently, we have a process which we apply to those who send us an enquiry.
+To keep Kelso Lawyers operating efficiently, we have a process that we apply to those who send us an inquiry.
 It’s the same process for everyone and it has been developed and refined over many years.

 Peter Kelso has the final say; nobody is declined without Peter looking at your story.

-Peter has authority to accept your case or decline it – you will be advised either way after we have carefully reviewed your case.
+Peter has the authority to accept your case or decline it.
+You will be advised either way after we have carefully reviewed your case.

-The reasons why Kelso Lawyers may have to decline your case
+Why Kelso Lawyers might have to decline your case

 - The acts that you consider were abusive are not abusive in our opinion, or are not serious enough to attract compensation.